• Search

 Recipe Notes

-• Red beans are kidney beans.
+• Red beans are the same thing as kidney beans.

 • As the name implies, this dish is traditionally served with rice.
 Any kind of long-grain white rice is perfect, but honestly, feel free to serve this with whatever you’re craving, like brown rice, quinoa, or couscous.